Albin Express: Design

-The Albin Express is a recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Albin Express is built predominantly of fibreglass, with wood trim.
 It has a 7/8 fractional sloop rig with aluminum spars, a deck-stepped mast, wire standing rigging and a single set of swept spreaders.
 The hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 3968 lb and carries 1764 lb of ballast.

 The boat has a draft of 4.75 ft with the standard keel.
 The boat is normally fitted with a small outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a straight settee on the port side of the main cabin and an aft cabin with a quarter berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink and can be slid aft to stow out of the way.
 The boat layout shows no provisions for a head.

 For sailing the design may be equipped with a symmetrical spinnaker of 484 sqft.
 It has a hull speed of 6.24 kn.